tamzinblake/js3-mode/README.md

 ## Installation ##

 js3.el should be placed in your emacs include path.
 You'll need to byte-compile js3-mode before using it - in emacs, `M-x byte-compile-file RET <path-to-js3.el> RET`.
 If you want, js3-mode can be configured using `M-x customize-group RET js3-mode RET`.
-See [here](http://code.google.com/p/js2-mode/wiki/InstallationInstructions) for detailed installation instructions on js2-mode.
+See [the wiki](https://github.com/thomblake/js3-mode/wiki/Installation) for more details.

 ## Notes ##